Help us improve your experience.

 Purpose

 Verify that PoE interface is enabled on individual and all interfaces, also check how to disable PoE interface.
-(The device used in this example is the SRX240 or SRX340 Firewall, depending on the Junos OS release in the installation.)
+(The device used in this example is the SRX340 Firewall, depending on the Junos OS release in the installation.)

 Action